encoredev/examples/nextjs-starter/README.md

 ### Encore

-Deploy your backend to a staging environment in Encore's free development cloud.
+Deploy your backend to a staging environment in Encore's free development cloud:

 ```bash
 git push encore
 ```

+Then head over to the [Cloud Dashboard](https://app.encore.dev) to monitor your deployment and find your production URL.

-You can view your backend deploys, metrics and traces <https://app.encore.dev>.
-You can also connect your project to a GitHub repo to get automatic deploys on new commits.
+From there you can also see metrics, traces, connect your app to a GitHub repo to get automatic deploys on new commits, and connect your own AWS or GCP account to use for deployment.

 ### Next.js on Vercel